-Separation of roles is enforced by requiring users to authenticate using a username and password.
-The User role requires the use of a username and password of a user entity belonging to the "Limited Administrators" group.
+Separation of roles is enforced by requiring users to authenticate using either a username and password, or digital signature verification.
+The User role requires the use of a username and password or possession of a private key of a user entity belonging to the "Limited Administrators" group.
 The Cryptographic Officer role requires the use of the "Administrator" username and password, or the username and password of a user entity belonging to the "SonicWALL Administrators" group.